Magicalbananapi/arcanespace/README.md

-I should note I aim to make this mod feel relatively vanilla-like in it's default state, so things like gravity direction will stay limited to the 6 directions supported by vanilla minecraft or visuals will use blocky models by default, although the config might have options to enable less vanilla-like features like the sphereical singularities I currently have implemented.
+I should note I aim to make this mod feel relatively vanilla-like in it's default state, so things like gravity direction will stay limited to the 6 directions supported by vanilla minecraft or visuals will use blocky models by default, although the config might have options to enable less vanilla-like features like the spherical singularities I currently have implemented.